verrazzano/verrazzano/README.md

 To install Verrazzano, follow these steps:
 1. Create an OKE cluster
 2. Start OCI Cloud Shell
-3. Clone this repo in the Cloudshell home.
+3. Clone this repo in the Cloud Shell home.
 4. Run the following scripts:
    - `export CLUSTER_TYPE=OKE`
    - `export VERRAZZANO_KUBECONFIG=<path to valid kubernetes config>`